-- 17 (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) [] members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time whichever is the greater the meeting shall be adjourned to such time and place as the directors shall determine.
+- 17 (1) No business shall be transacted at any general meeting unless a quorum is present - (2) A quorum is: - (a) [] members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time the meeting shall be adjourned to such time and place as the directors shall determine

-- (3) The authorised representative of a member organisation shall be counted in the quorum. - 18 (1) If:

-- (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present;
+- (3) The authorised representative of a member organisation shall be counted in the quorum - 18 (1) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting, or - (b) during a meeting a quorum ceases to be present,

-- (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting. - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting. - 19 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the directors. - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting.
+- (2) The directors must reconvene the meeting and must give at least seven clear days' notice of the reconvened meeting stating the date, time and place of the meeting - (3) If no quorum is present at the reconvened meeting within fifteen minutes of the time specified for the start of the meeting the members present in person or by proxy at that time shall constitute the quorum for that meeting - 19 (1) General meetings shall be chaired by the person who has been appointed to chair meetings of the directors - (2) If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting

-Article 20.
-This is a districtionary power for the members present in person or by proxy to adjourn a quo ate meeting.
-This differs from the adjournanch proxisions in a fide 13 which are not districtionary and must be used where a general meeting is rotiguorate.
+Article 20 - This is a discretionary power for the members present in person or by proxy to adjourn a quorate meeting.
+This differs from the adjournment provisions in article 18 which are not discretionary and must be used where a general meeting is not quorate.

-Article 21.
-This sels but how votes may be taken.
-A pull is a formal count of votes on a resolution.
-It can be useful where alsnow of hands is inconclusive it is also sonsible where the votes of certain categories in member count for more than those of others and where there is a concern that this would not be recognised on a show of hands where the result is close.
+Article 21 - This sets out how votes may be taken.
+A poll is a formal count of votes on a resolution.
+It can be useful where a show of hands is inconclusive it is also sensible where the votes of certain categories of member count for more than those of others and where there is a concern that this would not be recognised on a show of hands where the result is close.